jehillert/recaptcha-comment-form-2019/README.md

 # RECAPTCHA COMMENT FORM

+## ABOUT
+- A live demo for this repository is available [here](https://recaptcha-submission-form.hillert.dev).
-This was a take-home challenge I completed when applying for my first front-end developer role.
+- This was a take-home challenge I completed when applying for my first front-end developer role.

-## LIVE DEMO
-  A working demo for my solution to this challenge can be found [here](https://recaptcha-submission-form.hillert.dev).
+- The red square in the upper right hand corner indicates the recaptcha status (it does not close the modal).
+- When the red indicator returns green, it means the recaptcha believes the user is a human.

 ## TO RUN LOCALLY
 1. In a terminal, from this projects root directory, enter:<br>
-    `npm install`
+    `npm install`</br>
     `npm start`
 2. Open a browser to the following address if start command does not do so automatically:<br>
    `http://localhost:3000` if app does not automatically do so.

 ## ADDITIONAL [AUTO-GENERATED] DOCUMENTATION